mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 To fix this, make sure to set __(some function i forgot)__ on each rigid body, to limit the velocity that objects are pushed apart.
 I found that 1m/sec push apart works really well.

-The third side-effect, which is quite subtle is that some orientations can't be represented exactly in smallest three representation, leading to the following situation:
+The third side-effect, which is quite subtle, is that some orientations can't be represented exactly in smallest three representation, leading to the following situation:

 _(diagram showing cube rotating into penetration with the ground)_

-What's interesting is that at certain orientations, the orientation after PhysX tries to push this cube out of penetration is another orientation that can't be exactly representated in the smallest three representation, leading to the comedic effect where the cube pushes out, slides a small amount across the floor, and ends up in a penetrating rotation at end of frame, which continues sliding the next frame!
+What's interesting is that at certain orientations, the orientation after PhysX tries to pushes this cube out of penetration is another orientation that can't be exactly representated, leading to the comedic effect where the cube slides across the floor!

-_(diagram showing cool sliding effect caused by ...)_
+_(diagram showing cool sliding effect, three stage diagram, penetration, push out and to right, still in penetration_...)_

 In my research I found that no amount of tuning or increasing the precision of rotation compression would fix this.
 If an edge of the cube rotated into penetration, it would induces sliding along the ground.

 From this I conclude that PhysX probably pushes objects out of penetration with a constant velocity, independent of the amount of penetration.
-Maybe if PhysX modified their solver so the amount of push out for small penetrations was a functino of penetration depth this would improve?
+Maybe if PhysX modified their solver so the amount of push out for small penetrations to be a function of penetration depth this would improve?

+# Coming to Rest

+I also noticed in large stacks that even though objects seemed to be at rest, they were actually jittering by small amounts, not visible in VR

 Regardless, it has to work so ...

-# Coming to Rest

 ...